The Hadean Eon

 of the Moon scenario

 The Hadean is the first geologic eon in the history of the Earth.
 The name was coined because of the hellish conditions that existed on the planet 4.55 to 4 billion years ago, during the earliest times of planetary formation.
 That said, in 2015 scientists in western Australia discovered remains of living organisms dated to be 4.1 billion years old.
 Scientists have also dated rocks found in western Greenland, western Australia and northwestern Canada to have been formed during the Hadean eon.
 Some zircons found in western Australia have been dated as old as 4.35 billion years, about 200 million years after the Earth became a discrete planetary object.
-Some of those ancient zircons show evidence of having been exposed to liquid water, implying that oceans or seas were present on the surface of the planet that long ago.
+Some of those ancient zircons show evidence of having been exposed to liquid water, implying that oceans or seas were present on the surface of the planet that long ago (it has been estimated that the vast majority of water on Planet Earth was created more than a million years before the birth of our Sun and it arrived on Earth during the Heavy Bombardment).

 The Earth is estimated to have formed into a discrete object (with a crust, mantle and core) about 4.55 billion years ago.
 In those days the matter of the solar system was contained mostly within an ecliptic disk surrounding the sun.
 The gas giant planets and the rocky core planets were not in their final orbits yet and the gravitational shifts that came with orbital adjustments caused many perturbations in the orbits of smaller objects, causing many of them to crash into one planetoid or another.
 It has been theorized that the Moon was split off from the Earth by the glancing impact of a particularly large object (about the size of Mars) about 4.527 billion years ago.
 Analysis of rocks retrieved from the Moon during the Apollo space program shows materials relatively low in metallic content but also showing the same oxygen isotopic signature as the Earth.
 It is the Moon, spinning around the Earth since the time of that collision, that has made life possible here.